 White flat-roofed cottages ascend up a slope from a golden, shallow, sandy beach, forming a light belt around the north side of the castle on the hill, over the tranquil waters of a broad, rocky harbor.
 The Acropolis of Lindos' majestic fortress sits enthroned above.
 The pillars of a dainty small temple, once devoted to the goddess Athena Lindia, can be seen behind the warlike walls if you look closely.

-5000 years of history and human life are waiting be be explored here - a whole day and evening may not be enough!
-If you would like to swim, the most promising place is at the St. Paulis bay, at the back of the Acropolis.
-This is where apostle Paul once stepped on Rhodian soil.
-From there you can see the castle and temple from a whole different angle
+Here, 5000 years of human history and life await exploration – a full day and evening may not be enough!
+If you want to go swimming, the best spot to go is the St. Paulis bay, which is located behind the Acropolis.
+The apostle Paul once walked on Rhodian soil here.
+From there, you may get a new perspective on the castle and temple.